Hampton Road Protected Bike Lane – Design

 Is there a plan to do something about part of this road that is actually dangerous rather than rehashing perfectly fine bike lanes over and over?
 Its only a matter of time before someone gets seriously injured on Hampton road south of Wray Ave, particularly the South St intersection

-luke.raffaele asked almost 2 years ago
+luke.raffaele asked over 2 years ago

 The project goal is improving the exiting unprotected bike lanes.
 In their current state, the Hampton Road bike lanes offer a very poor level of safety for cyclists while prioritising vehicle movements along this busy and vital corridor.
 The project has a secondary goal of traffic calming Hampton Road to improve the vehicle safety aspect.